jdx/mise/docs/environments.md

 # Environments

-Use rtx to specify environment variables used for different projects.
-Create a `.rtx.toml` file in the root of your project directory:
+Use mise to specify environment variables used for different projects.
+Create a `.mise.toml` file in the root of your project directory:

 ```toml